cityofaustin/Residential-Permitting/_project_steps/1-general-process/apply.md

 * Homeowners authorization letter: There is a space for the homeowner’s signature on the application in place of letter.
 * S.M.A.R.T.
 Housing Project Information: If you participate in S.M.A.R.T. housing, you will need to include a signed certification letter from Neighborhood Housing and Community Development (NHCD) and a signed conditional approval letter from Austin Energy Green Building.
 * Demolition Application: This is only necessary if you will change any walls in your home, extend a room past your home’s current footprint, or add any windows or doors.
 If you need a demolition application, you will also need:
-  * A survey or plot plan (you can use the same one you used for your interior remodel or new addition application).
+  * a survey or plot plan (you can use the same one you used for your interior remodel or new addition application),
-  * To have it signed by the owner and notarized.
+  * to have it signed by the owner and notarized,
-  * Photographs of the area to be demolished.
+  * and photographs of the area to be demolished.
 We recommend taking photos from several angles and taking more than you may think necessary.
 * Building Service Permit Application (BSPA): Required for building permits, not standalone trade or tree permits.
-* There are other forms or plans you may need, depending on the project specific needs.
-Those forms and plans can be determined at the consultation.

 There may be other forms or plans you may need to submit depending on your project.
 Those forms and plans can be determined at the consultation.